 I've always been fascinated by sundials.
 Large ones, unique ones, small garden ones, all a testament to the human will to understand the world around them.
 Visually simple in appearance, but quite complex in their method.

 In simplest form, a sundial is a device used to calculate time via the altitude of the sun.
-Classic sundials have a gnomon that casts a shadow onto a flat area, although there are many other variations of increase complexity.
+Classic sundials have a gnomon that casts a shadow onto a flat area, although there are many other variations of increasing complexity.
 These devices can display the local solar time, which varies from the time shown on our modern watches.
 (Variances include the non-circular nature of our orbit and the tilt of Earth's axis.)

 Ancient Egyptians kept track of time via the length of shadows, and the Old Testament notes the "dial of Ahaz."
 Giovanni Padovani in the 1570s and later Giuseppe Biancani in the 1620s gave us the techniques still used today to create accurate timepieces, or at least as accurate as we can get with these techniques.